 Limited Clients.
 Proven Results.

-By limiting the number of clients we serve, the Domestic Violence Defense Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Auburn domestic violence charge.
+By limiting the number of clients we serve, the Domestic Violence Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Auburn domestic violence charge.
 Domestic Violence Defense Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Auburn, Ohio.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.